nathanhosselton/Fabled/README.md

 This is the source code for the "Fabled - Destiny Glory Tracker" (the 2 wouldn't fit) app in the [App Store](https://apps.apple.com/us/app/fabled-destiny-glory-tracker/id1477568586).

-I am releasing this app and its source code much earlier than I wanted due to upcoming changes in the game discussed [below](#early-release).
-The UI is admittedly not where I wanted it.
-And the code isn't either (especially my Bindable Views).
-I discuss this at length in the later sections.

 ## Feedback / Support

 If you've come to report a bug or otherwise provide feedback, you can do that [here](https://github.com/nathanhosselton/Fabled/issues) (requires a GitHub account).